Postgresql Loading data

 At this point, all columns are varchar (synonym for text in postgresSQL) except for the height and circumference (integers)

-That does not make sense for columns such as: remarkable, or geo_point_2d (latitude and longitude)
+that does not make sense for columns such as: remarkable, or geo_point_2d (latitude and longitude)

 remarkable should be a boolean